sneeuwballen/zipperposition/README.md

 Typical usage:

-    $ ./prover3.sh problem_file [options]
-    $ ./prover.sh problem_file [options]
+    $ ./main.native problem_file [options]
-    $ ./zipperposition.sh problem_file -calculus [delayed|superposition]
+    $ ./main.native problem_file -calculus [delayed|superposition]

 to run the prover.
 Help is available with the option *-help*.
-The scripts `prover3.sh` and `prover.sh` call the external prover [E](http://eprover.org) for reduction to CNF;
-the former is for [TPTP3](http://tptp.org) syntax, and the latter for old TPTP syntax.
-You can also call the binary directly (it parses TPTP3 syntax); it accepts CNF and FOF files for both calculi `-calculus superposition` and `-calculus delayed` (where reduction to CNF is done during the saturation process).
-The prover now embeds its own (simple) reduction to CNF algorithm.
+The prover accepts CNF and FOF files for both calculi `-calculus superposition` and `-calculus delayed` (where reduction to CNF is done during the saturation process).
+The prover now embeds its own (simple) reduction to CNF algorithm for the former case.

 For instance,

-    ./prover3.sh pelletier_problems/pb23.p -timeout 5
+    $ ./main.native ./pelletier_problems/pb47.p -calculus delayed -ord kbo -progress -timeout 30